JachymT/a-level-cs-blog/Computer Systems/1.4/1.4.1/Notes.md

 An XOR bitwise mask flips the bits where its 1.

-An AND bitwise mask wipes (turns to 0s) the bits where its 0.
+An AND bitwise mask clears (turns to 0s) the bits where its 0.

 An OR bitwise mask fills (turns to 1s) the bits where its 1.